 This type of plant rivals the succulent and cactus when it comes to the amount of attention it needs from homeowners.
 It doesn’t need constant watering, but the real confusion sets in when you realize that this plant doesn’t grow in soil!
 Air plants exude luxury since you can grow them in soil-less glass orb containers.
 These plants grow best in indirect sunlight.
 If your clients have a bathroom with bright but filtered sunlight, this is a great place to put your air plants!

 The natural humidity in the bathroom benefits tillandsia plants since they use their leaves to absorb moisture.
 Don’t be fooled, though!
-Your clients still need to water their plants by completely submerging them in water twice a week.
+Your clients still need to water their plants by completely submerging them in water once a week.
 Just make sure the plants are placed back in their containers with their roots in the water, as they won’t survive this way.

 There’s something to be said about being able to pluck a leaf off your basil plant and just toss it directly into your spaghetti dinner.
 The kitchen is one space where decorative items must also be functional!
 You have to think about saving counter space, after all.